jessebuckmann/sample_preparation_module/projects/SoftwareDesign_by_Nikita_Ravi_and_Jonno/Installation_guide.md

 **2. Go to https://git.science.uu.nl/ued2020/experiment-design-2020**

    1. Download a zip of the repository.
 Extract the zip.
-Or you can do the same via Git as with labphew in the following step
+Or you can do the same via Git as with labphew in the previous step
-   2. Go to experiment-design-2020/projects/SoftwareDesign_by_Nikita_Ravi_and_Jonno/Programs/ folder
+   2. In your local files, go to experiment-design-2020/projects/SoftwareDesign_by_Nikita_Ravi_and_Jonno/Programs
    3. Find the file analog_discovery_2_model.py.
 You will need it in the following step.

 **3. Install anaconda from: https://www.anaconda.com/products/individual**